microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/cluster_api/capi_azure/capi_mssql_ha/_index.md

     ![Pod deletion](./21.png)

-- Re-open SSMS and connect back to the *primary* endpoint.
+- Re-open SSMS and connect back to previous *secondary* endpoint.
 You can now see that _jumpstart-sql-0_ and _jumpstart-sql-2_ are now acting as the secondary replica and _jumpstart-sql-1_ was promoted to primary.
 In addition, run the _`az sql mi-arc show -n jumpstart-sql --k8s-namespace arc --use-k8s`_ command again and check the health status of the availability group.

+    > **Note: It might take a few minutes for the availability group to return to an healthy state.**

     ![Successful failover](./22.png)